There Is Actually Good News About Bipolar Disorder

 Bipolar Disorder is a Common Disorder

 Bipolar disorder is not a rare medical condition.
-At least 1 out of every 100 people have bipolar disorder, and maybe as many as 3 out of every 100.
-Doing the math, that adds to 75 million to 225 million people worldwide.
+At least 1 out of every 100 people have bipolar disorder, and the percentage could be as high as 3 out of every 100.
+Doing the arithmetic, that calculates to 75 million to 225 million people worldwide.
 These are not small numbers.
 There are many people with bipolar disorder.

 Once Bipolar Disorder Starts It Lasts a Lifetime

 Bipolar disorder is a lifelong illness.
 It is how one’s brain is built.
 It’s a lifelong illness.
 Mania follows depression and depression comes after mania.
-There might or might not be a time of normal mood in between, as the individual swings from one mood extreme to the other.
-Typically, the episodes of mania are usually shorter than the depressions.
+There might or might not be a time of normal mood in between (called euthymia), as the individual swings from one mood extreme to the other.
+Typically, the episodes of mania are shorter than the depressions.
 Maybe a few weeks or months of mania.
 Then a few months or years of depression.
 But the episodes of mania are times of high energy, extreme emotional chaos.
 An unbelievable amount of damage can be done in one brief episode of mania.
-While the episodes of depression might appear less chaotic they are just as dangerous and, at times, fatal.
+While the episodes of depression might appear less chaotic they are just as dangerous and, at times, are fatal.

 The Cause of Bipolar Disorder Is Not Known

 No clear and single cause for bipolar disorder has been found.
 There are risk factors that add up to make the likelihood of a person having bipolar disorder higher.
 A family history of bipolar disorder or schizophrenia, for example, and adverse life events at any age, but especially in childhood or adolescence.